Cavern QuickEQ setup guide

 - Full - The EQ is completely adaptive, bands are inserted wherever they are needed, at each local minimum and maximum.
 Curves are smoothed to 1/12 octaves and LFE curves are smoothed to 1/48 octaves.

-Features in this box are not considered accurate or require technical knowledge to double check the answers they provide.
+Features in this box are not considered accurate, you should double-check their results.
+More information about them is visible as tooltips on mouse hover.
 For example, the Correct polarities option might mess up systems close to 90-degree polarity, so impulses should be manually checked.

 Impulse response filtering.
 For multi-mic measurements, this feature is not available.